How to Transfer LLC Ownership in Tennessee

 Dissolution and Reformation

 When you want to add and remove multiple LLC members at the same time, there’s an easier alternative than performing multiple partial transfers.
-Instead, consider dissolving your current LLC, distributing each member the value of his or her interest, then forming a new LLC with new members.
+Instead, consider dissolving your current LLC, distributing each member the value of his or her interest, then forming a new Tennessee LLC with new members.
 We offer LLC formation services and can handle the filing requirements for you.

 File proper change of ownership paperwork in Tennessee